Low-Complexity Acoustic Scene Classification with Device Information in the DCASE 2025 Challenge: Abstract

 \section{Abstract}

-This paper presents the \textit{Low-Complexity Acoustic Scene Classification with Device Information} Task of the DCASE 2025 Challenge and its baseline system.
+This paper presents the \textit{Low-Complexity Acoustic Scene Classification with Device Information} Task of the DCASE 2025 Challenge, along with its baseline system.
 Continuing the focus on low-complexity models, data efficiency, and device mismatch from previous editions (2022–2024), this year's task introduces a key change: recording device information is now provided at inference time.
 This enables the development of device-specific models that leverage device characteristics—reflecting real-world deployment scenarios in which a model is designed with awareness of the underlying hardware.
 The training set matches the 25\% subset used in the corresponding DCASE 2024 challenge, with no restrictions on external data use, highlighting transfer learning as a central topic.
-The baseline achieves 50.72\% accuracy on this ten-class problem with a device-general model, improving to 51.89\% when using the available device information.
+The baseline achieves 50.72\% accuracy with a device-agnostic model, improving to 51.89\% when incorporating device-specific fine-tuning.
+The task attracted 31 submissions from 12 teams, with 11 teams outperforming the baseline.
+The top-performing submission achieved an accuracy gain of more than 8 percentage points over the baseline on the evaluation set.